 Moon near Mars Dates,

 The Moon is easy to find, and on one or two days in each month, it passes Mars in the sky.
-The following tables list the dates on which the Moon passes near the planet between August 2015 and May 2017:
+The following tables list the dates on which the Moon passes near the planet during its 2021-23 apparition:

-Moon near Mars dates for the period from August 2015 to May 2017 (click on thumbnail for full-size table, 109 KB).
+Moon near Mars dates for the period from December 2021 to September 2023 (click on thumbnail for full-size table, 69 KB).
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
 Note that the Date, Time and Separation of conjunction (i.e. when the two bodies are at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface.
 All times are Universal Time [UT], which is equivalent to GMT.
-The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on May 21st 2016 at 20:22 UT, Mars is positioned 6°.0 South of the Moon's centre.
+The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 25th 2022 at 22:05 UT, Mars is positioned 3°.9 North of the Moon's centre.
 The Moon Phase shows whether the Moon is waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).

-The Moon moves relatively quickly against the background stars (in an Eastward direction, at about its own angular width [0º.5] each hour, or about 12º.2 per day) and because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
-Therefore, for any given date and time listed in the table, the Moon may appear closer to Mars when seen from some locations than others.
+The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
+Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
+Therefore, for any given date and time listed in the table, the Moon will appear closer to Mars when seen from some locations than others.
 For this reason, the dates shown in the table should be used only for general guidance.

 ^ Back to Top of Page